When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

-Overall, we can observe a common trend that \rtsstate{} always executes the least tests while \rtsclass{} exhibits the most number of test executions.
+Overall, there is a common trend that \rtsstate{} always executes the least tests while \rtsclass{} exhibits the most tests.
 This is not surprising because class-level coverage is the coarsest selection criterion, based on which more tests would inherently be selected.
-To further investigate the difference between RTS strategies, we perform the Wilcoxon Signed-Rank Test~\cite{wilcoxon1992individual} at the significance level of 0.05 to compare the reduction achieved by different selection strategies in Table~\ref{table:rq1_cmp_wilcox}.
-We use \ding{109} and \ding{52} to denote ``no statistical difference'' and “significant difference (p-value<0.05)”, respectively.
-From the table, we can observe that RTS strategies cause significant difference on the reduction of test executions.
-In particular, both \rtsmethod{} and \rtsstate{} significantly outperform \rtsclass{}. \Comment{, which in turn substantially outperforms \norts{}. } Meanwhile, interestingly, the difference between \rtsmethod{} and \rtsstate{} is often subtle.
-For example, as suggested by Table~\ref{table:rq1_cmpnorts_ratio} and Table~\ref{table:rq1_cmp_wilcox}, the average difference between \rtsmethod{} and \rtsstate{} is less than 1\% at most cases and is mostly not significant according to the statistical analysis.
-In fact, this observation is consistent with prior work in traditional regression testing~\cite{DBLP:conf/icse/Zhang18}, which shows that method-level RTS outperforms class-level RTS but is often not significantly worse than statement-level RTS.
+In addition, \rtsmethod{}/\rtsstate{} can significantly reduce more test executions (4.36\%/4.69\% on average) than \rtsclass{}.
+Such a difference is statistically significant according to the Wilcoxon Signed-Rank Test~\cite{wilcoxon1992individual} at the significance level of 0.05 on almost all the APR systems (i.e., 11 out of 12).
+Meanwhile, interestingly, the difference between \rtsmethod{} and \rtsstate{} is often subtle.
+For example, the average difference between \rtsmethod{} and \rtsstate{} is only 0.33\%.
+In fact, such observation is consistent with prior work in traditional regression testing~\cite{DBLP:conf/icse/Zhang18}, which shows that method-level RTS outperforms class-level RTS but is often not significantly worse than statement-level RTS.
 The reason is that modern system design principles recommend writing simple method bodies for the ease of maintenance, making the majority of method body changes directly affect all tests covering the methods (i.e., \rtsstate{} is close to \rtsmethod{}).
-In summary, method- and statement-level RTS are more recommended for APR.
+Hence, method- and statement-level RTS are more recommended for APR.

 \finding{\textit{different RTS strategies exhibit different reduction performance. \rtsstate{} and \rtsmethod{} perform similarly, but both of them significantly outperform \rtsclass{}\Comment{, which in turn substantially outperforms \norts{}}.}}